 What are the Golden Gate National Parks?

-Stretched across 80,000 acres north and south of the Golden Gate Bridge, these parks also constitute one of the world’s largest national parks in an urban setting.
+Stretched nearly 84,000 acres north and south of the Golden Gate Bridge, these parks also constitute one of the world’s largest national parks in an urban setting.
 They feature:

 - 37 distinct park sites, from Muir Woods National Monument to Fort Point National Historic Site to Alcatraz Island.